11 Things to Do on a Day Out in Greenwich, London

-Everyone agrees that London has a lot to offer, but few people venture outside of the core of Central London.
+Everyone agrees that London has a lot to offer, from cherry blossom streets to parks and stately homes, but few people venture outside of the core of Central London.
 And when they do, they go on day trips into the countryside or into other cities such as Bath, Oxford, Windsor.

 Greenwich, in South East London, is one of those areas.
 It is full of maritime and scientific history, lovely markets and quirky museums.
 And let’s not forget a fantastic park with some of the best views over London.